cmartinez85/InstanceDeployer/README.md

 InstanceDeployer
 ================

-Repo to save the deployment scripts for openstack instances
+Repo to save the deployment scripts for openstack instances.